mweidner037/fugue/README.md

 # Fugue code and benchmarks

-For the paper's Section 4.
+Code and benchmarks for the paper "The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing" by Matthew Weidner, Joseph Gentle, and Martin Kleppmann, 2023.
+See the paper's Section 4 for a description.

 ## Instructions